Combining Reinforcement Learning and Tensor Networks, with an Application to Dynamical Large Deviations

+with its expected value becoming the SCGF at optimality \cite{Rose2021}.
+Intuitively, choosing actions (e.g. flips) to maximize the first term increases the likelihood of rare events with extreme values of the observable, while maximizing the second term minimizes the difference between the parameterized and original dynamics, thus making the event more probable.
+Maximizing this reward is a balancing act between these two aims, resulting in dynamics biased towards rare events in a way representative of their occurrence in the original dynamics.
+In the appendices, we illustrate ACTeN by solving explicitly the 2-site East model and showing how this can be exactly represented by the TN ansatz.

-{\em (i) East model and dynamical activity:} Figure \ref{fig:em} shows the SCGF of the dynamical activity [total number of spin flips in a trajectory, defined by $o\tranarg = 1- \delta_{S_{t},S_{t-1}}$], calculated using ACTeN (symbols) \cite{SM}.
-Since the East model obeys detailed balance, its tilted evolution operator is similar to a Hermitian matrix, and its largest eigenvalue (whose logarithm gives $\theta$) can be estimated via density matrix renormalisation group (DMRG) methods \cite{Helms2019,Banuls2019,Helms2020,Causer2020,Causer2021,Causer2022,Causer2022b}, here using \texttt{ITensors.jl} \cite{Fishman2022}.
-Figure \ref{fig:em} shows that the DMRG results (blue curve) coincide with ACTeN (black squares).
-The size shown, $L=50$, is well beyond what is accessible to exact diagonalisation.
-Note also that DMRG with PBs tends to be much less numerically stable than for open boundaries.
+{\em (i) East model and dynamical activity:} Figure \ref{fig:em} shows the SCGF of the dynamical activity [total number of spin flips in a trajectory, defined by $o\tranarg = 1- \delta_{S_{t},S_{t-1}}$], calculated using ACTeN (symbols).
+Since the East model obeys detailed balance, the SCGF is the log of the largest eigenvalue of a Hermitian operator and can be estimated via density matrix renormalisation group (DMRG) methods, cf.\ Ref.~\cite{Helms2019,Banuls2019,Helms2020,Causer2020,Causer2021,Causer2022,Causer2022b} (here we \texttt{ITensors.jl} \cite{Fishman2022}).
+Figure \ref{fig:em} shows that the DMRG results (blue curve) coincide with ACTeN (black squares) for size $L=50$, which is well beyond what is accessible to exact diagonalisation (ED).
+Note that DMRG with PBs tends to be much less numerically stable than for open boundaries.
 Nonetheless, ACTeN can reach $L \gtrsim 50$ without the need for any special stabilisation techniques.

-{\em (i) ASEP and particle current:} Figure \ref{fig:asep} presents the LDs of the time-integrated particle current, defined by $o(s_t, s_{t-1}) = \frac{1}{2}\sum_{i=1}^L s_{t-1}^{i}s_{t}^{i+1} - s_t^is_{t-1}^{i+1}$.
-Figure \ref{fig:asep}(b) shows the SCGF obtained via ACTeN (black squares).
-Unlike the East model, for $p \neq 1/2$ Hermitian DMRG cannot be applied directly, so for comparison we show results from exact diagonalisation for both the ASEP ($p=0.1$, blue line) and the symmetric SEP ($p=1/2$) for $L=14$.
-Beyond $L=14$ only ACTeN is applicable.
-Figs.~\ref{fig:asep}(c,d), show the expected phase transition behaviour and convergence with $L$ up to $L=50$.
-The optimal dynamics itself, i.e. the learnt policy, can be used to generate trajectories representative of $\lambda \neq 0$, see Fig.~\ref{fig:tn_ac}(c), and directly sample rare values of the current, see Fig.~\ref{fig:asep}(d).
+{\em (ii) ASEP and particle current:} Figure \ref{fig:asep} presents the LDs of the time-integrated particle current, defined by $o(s_t, s_{t-1}) = \frac{1}{2}\sum_{i=1}^L s_{t-1}^{i}s_{t}^{i+1} - s_t^is_{t-1}^{i+1}$.
+Figure \ref{fig:asep}(b) shows the SCGF obtained via ACTeN (black squares/diamonds).
+Unlike the East model, for asymmetric hops ($p \neq 1/2$) Hermitian DMRG cannot be applied directly to the ASEP, so for comparison we show results from exact diagonalisation for both $p=0.1$ (blue line) and $p=1/2$ for $L=14$.
+Beyond $L=14$ ED becomes prohibitive, while ACTeN remains feasible.
+Figures~\ref{fig:asep}(c,d), show the expected phase transition behaviour \cite{Jack2015a} and convergence with $L$ up to $L=50$.
+The optimal dynamics itself, i.e. the learnt policy, can be used to generate trajectories representative of $\lambda \neq 0$, see Fig.~\ref{fig:tn_ac}(c), and directly sample rare values of the integrated current, see Fig.~\ref{fig:asep}(d).

 \textbf{\em Outlook.} ACTeN compares very favourably with state-of-art methods for computing rare events without some of the limitations, such as boundary conditions or detailed balance.
 From the corpus of research in both TNs and RL, our approach has considerable potential for further improvement and exploration.
 These include: numerical improvements to precision via hyper-parameter searches; stabilisation strategies for large systems; integration with trajectory methods such as transition path sampling or cloning; integration with advanced RL methods such as those offered by the DeepMind ecosystem \cite{DeepMindJAX}; generalisation to continuous-time dynamics; and applications to other multi-agent RL problems, such as PistonBall \cite{terry2020pettingzoo}, via integration with additional processing layers particularly those for image recognition.